Scenerainc/SceneraNodeSDK/README.md

 If you encounter any issues, please report them via the issue tracker on GitHub.

-For more general questions or discussions, you can reach out to us at (insert contact email).
+For more general questions or discussions, you can reach out to us at [dirk.meulenbelt@scenera.net](dirk.meulenbelt@scenera.net).